 How to Clean a Tent with Mold: A Step-by-Step Guide

-1. Assess the damage:
+1. Assess the damage

-Before you begin cleaning, carefully inspect your tent for any signs of mold or mildew.
 How much mold is there?
 Is it just on the surface, or has it penetrated the fabric?
 Look for discolored spots, musty odors, or visible patches of mold growth.

-2. Choose your cleaning method:
+2. Choose your cleaning method

-3. Prepare your cleaning solution:
+3. Prepare your cleaning solution

 • If using white vinegar, mix one part vinegar with two parts water in a spray bottle or bucket.